-But, coffee may be better for you than you might think.
+Well, coffee may be better for you than you might think.
 You should not worry too much about coffee lectins.

 In fact, you may think you have to sip a piping hot, dark brew in order to experience the amazing health benefits of coffee.
 And you may also think the only thing coffee can really do for you is pep you up.

-The fruit of the coffee bean – known simply as coffee fruit – could help your health in major ways when it comes to –
+However, the fruit of the coffee bean – known simply as coffee fruit – may be able to support your overall health.1

 But what is it that makes the coffee fruit so special?

 First and foremost, it’s a superfood.
 What does that mean exactly?
 For starters, it means coffee fruit is packed with beneficial antioxidants and helpful polyphenols.

 Furthermore, coffee fruit can help support your immune system, assist in protecting your body against free radical damage, and help fight inflammation.
 But, I’m getting ahead of myself.

 So, you’re probably wondering what coffee fruit is, exactly?

 Well, it happens to be just what it sounds like.